-- 1. "In-Kind Contributions" are goods and services, other than money, donated or provided to a campaign at no cost or at a discount of 20% or more from fair market value.
-The following is a non-exhaustive list of In-Kind Contributions: - a.
-A person purchases campaign signs for distribution by the campaign and is not reimbursed by the campaign; - b.
-A person pays for some of the candidate's advertising in a community newspaper and is not reimbursed by the campaign; - c.
-A copy shop owner provides the campaign with a 20% discount on printing services; - d.
-A volunteer buys paint and plywood to make signs for a candidate and is not reimbursed by the campaign; - e.
+- "In-Kind Contributions" are goods and services, other than money, that are donated or provided to the a campaign at no cost or at a discount of 20% or more higher discount from the usual and customary charge fair market value.
+The following is a nonexhaustive list activities are examples of In-Kind Contributions: - a.
+A person supporter of a candidate purchases campaign signs for distribution by the campaign and is not reimbursed by the campaign; - b.
+A person supporter of a candidate pays for some of the candidate's advertising in a community newspaper and is not reimbursed by the campaign; - c.
+A copy shop owner provides the campaign with a 20% discount of 20% or more on printing services; - d.
+A volunteer buys paint and plywood to make who is making signs for ato give to the candidate buys plywood and paint and is not reimbursed by the campaign;

+- e.
 The owner of a local business provides the campaign, free of charge, some labor of their paid staff members to work for the campaign on company time; - f.
 A commercial vendor extends credit to the campaign under terms that are not substantially similar to the terms extended in the ordinary course of business to nonpolitical customers. - 2.
 Contributors seeking to make an In-Kind Contribution of goods by paying for those goods must pay the vendor directly.
-If a contributor gives a monetary Contribution to a candidate, campaign, or MFC directly, even if the intent is that the monetary Contribution be used to pay for specific goods, the Contribution must be reported as a monetary Contribution to the candidate, campaign, or MFC, not an In-Kind Contribution.

-- 3. If a campaign receives an In-Kind Contribution, the campaign must report the fair market value of the Contribution, which is what the goods or services would have cost the campaign if it had paid cash for the donated goods or services.
+If a contributor gives a monetary Contribution to a candidate, campaign, or MFC directly, even if the intent is that the monetary Contribution be used to pay for specific goods, the Contribution must be reported as a monetary Contribution to the candidate, campaign, or MFC, not an In-Kind Contribution. - 3.
+If a campaign receives an In-Kind Contribution, the campaign must report the fair market value of the Contribution, which is what the goods or services would have cost the campaign if it had paid cash for the donated goods or services.
 If the campaign received a discount of 20% or more on goods or services, the discount is the amount of the In-Kind Contribution. - 4.
-Professional services, including legal services, accounting services, consulting services and similar services provided directly from the professional to the Candidate are permitted, provided no single In-Kind Contributor exceeds the limits set in the Charter. - a.
-If a professional provides services free of charge or at a 20% or more discount, the kind of occupational services the professional otherwise could provide for compensation, that is an In-Kind Contribution.
-However, if a professional volunteer their time providing services that they do not otherwise provide for compensation, that is not an In-Kind Contribution.
-By way of example only: - i.
-If an accountant provides a campaign with free accounting services, that is an In-Kind Contribution that must be reported and will count against In-Kind Contribution limits. - ii.
-If an accountant volunteers their time going door-to-door for a candidate, that is volunteer work, does not need to be reported, and does not count against In-Kind Contribution limits. - iii.
-If a graphic designer provides a campaign with free design services, that is an In-Kind Contribution that must be reported and will count against In-Kind Contribution limits. - iv.
+Professional services, including legal services, accounting services, consulting services and similar services provided directly from the professional to the Candidate are permitted, provided no single In-Kind Contributor exceeds the limits set in the Charter. a.
+If a professional provides services free of charge or at a 20% or more discount-of 20% or more, the kind of occupational services that the professional otherwise could provides for compensation, that is an In-Kind Contribution.
+However, if a professional volunteers their time providing services that they do not otherwise provide for compensation, that is not an In-Kind Contribution.
+By way of example only:

+i.
+If an accountant provides a campaign with free accounting services, that is an In-Kind Contribution that must be reported and will count against In-Kind Contribution limits. ii.
+If an accountant volunteers their time going door-to-door for a candidate, that is volunteer work, does not need to be reported, and does not count against In-Kind Contribution limits.

+iii.
+If a graphic designer provides a campaign with free design services, that is an In-Kind Contribution that must be reported and will count against In-Kind Contribution limits.iv.
 If a graphic designer volunteers their time assisting a candidate with speech preparation, that is volunteer work, does not need to be reported, and does not count against In-Kind Contribution limits.